 If it has been decided that the allegation does not involve a possible criminal offence it will be for the school to deal with it.
-If the nature of the allegation does not require formal disciplinary action, the Headteacher and Head of Site will institute appropriate action within three working days.
-If a disciplinary hearing is required and can be held without further investigation, the hearing should be held within 15 working days.
-If further investigation is required to inform consideration of disciplinary action, the Headteacher and Head of Site will discuss who is most appropriate to carry this out.
+If the nature of the allegation does not require formal disciplinary action, the Headteacher and Lead Teacher Ridgeway will institute appropriate action withinthree working days.
+If a disciplinary hearing is required and can be held without furtherinvestigation, the hearing should be held within 15 working days.
+If further investigation is required to inform consideration of disciplinary action, the Headteacher or Lead Teacher Ridgeway will discuss who is most appropriate to carry this out.
 In any case a report should be produced within 10 working days.

-On receipt of the report the DSL, Headteacher of Head of Site (DSL) in partnership with the Hospital's DSL (if this is a member of staff at Ridgeway site), will consult the Local Authority designated officer, and decide whether a disciplinary hearing is needed within two working days.
+On receipt of the report the DSL, Headteacher or Lead Teacher (DSL) in partnership with the Hospital's DSL (if this is a member of staff at Ridgeway site), will consult the Local Authority designated officer, and decide whether a disciplinary hearing is needed within two working days.
 If a hearing is needed it should be held within 15 working days.